Online Doctorate in (Clinical) Psychology – PhD Programs

 Gaining licensure to practice independently as a mental health clinician or psychologist requires professionals to complete a certain threshold of supervised work hours under a licensed clinician.

 For example, in California, applicants for licensure as a psychologist must have completed at least 3,000 supervised professional experience hours, 1,500 of which must be completed post-doctorally.
-Whether or not an online PhD in clinical psychology program requires supervised hours and internships depends on whether the program is a licensure preparation program.
+Whether or not an online PhD in clinical psychology program requires supervised hours and internships depends on whether the program is a licensure preparation program or not.

-Online PhD programs in psychology that prepare students as much as possible for licensure will weave supervised clinical hours and internship experiences into the course sequence.
-Some online PhDs in psychology allow students to find supervisors for internships and practicum experiences nearby, while others require online students to choose from a curated list or relocate for the duration of the internship.
+Online PhD programs in psychology that do prepare students as much as possible for licensure will weave supervised clinical hours and internship experiences into the course sequence.
+Some online PhDs in psychology offer students the ability to find supervisors for internships and practicum experiences nearby, while others require online students to choose from a curated list, or relocate for the duration of the internship.

 Program Accreditation for Online PhD Programs in (Clinical) Psychology